-We worked to progress the new Local Plan, going out to Regulation 18 public consultation in the Summer of 2023, subsequently using the feedback to refine the plan before the next stage of consultation, and developed a Local Cycling and Walking Infrastructure Plan.
+We worked to progress the new Local Plan, going out to Regulation 18 public consultation in the Summer of 2023 and developed a Local Cycling and Walking Infrastructure Plan.

 We started implementation of our new Energy Strategy for Council housing stock using Government grant from the Social Housing Decarbonisation Fund and funding from the Housing Revenue Account.